 Combining quality Italian design and Swiss watchmaking, Gucci watches are desired by lovers of luxurious timekeeping style worldwide.
 The brand is renowned for its use of distinct iconic symbols such as the horsebit and G logo which are incorporated beautifully into their collection of men’s and ladies’ watches.
 A more accessible brand of luxury watches, Gucci timepieces make a serious style statement.

 Renowned for its devotion to sport, Longines sponsors some of the world’s most prestigious events including Royal Ascot and the Dubai World Cup.
 The brand brings a long-standing tradition of impeccable Swiss-made craftsmanship to its collection of men’s and ladies’ watches, combining the highest quality materials with exquisite design that’s always distinctly Longines.
-From the Saint-Imier Collection, a tribute to the village where the brand was born, to the sporty Longines Conquest Collection, watches always remain faithful to the brand’s deep-rooted values of tradition, elegance, quality and accuracy.
+With collections such as the sporty Longines Conquest Collection, watches always remain faithful to the brand’s deep-rooted values of tradition, elegance, quality and accuracy.

 As makers of premium Swiss-made men’s and ladies’ watches since 1848, Omega is synonymous with innovation.
 Indeed, the brand’s pioneering spirit has taken them to the moon and back: when astronaut Buzz Aldrin stepped onto the surface of the moon in 1969, he was sporting a Speedmaster Professional Chronograph, a timepiece now known as The Moonwatch and the first watch to be worn on the moon.
 Omega has conquered the depths of the ocean with and has kept time at some of the world’s most important sports events.
 From the legendary Speedmaster to the beautiful Constellation, owning an Omega watch is like owning a piece of history.